learnk8s/learnk8s.io/src/persistent-connections/content.md

 You have a single instance of the front-end and three replicas for the backend.

-The front-end makes the first request to the backend and opens the connection.
+The front-end makes the first request to the backend and opens the TCP connection.

 The request reaches the Service, and one of the Pod is selected as the destination.

 The backend Pod replies and the front-end receives the response.

-But instead of closing the HTTP connection, it is kept open for subsequent requests.
+But instead of closing the TCP connection, it is kept open for subsequent HTTP requests.

 _What happens when the front-end issues more requests?_